Hawaii law requires every business with employees to have a workers’ compensation insurance policy.

 Members of limited liability companies (LLCs) are not considered company employees.
 Therefore, they are exempt from workers’ compensation as long as they are a person (and not a business entity) and would stand to receive at least 50% of the LLC’s value if the firm were liquidated or sold.

-Estimated employer costs for workers’ compensation in Hawaii are $1.67 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
+Estimated employer costs for workers' compensation in Hawaii are $1.62 per $100 covered in payroll.

 Hawaii business owners can compare quotes and purchase a policy from private insurance companies.
 (Insureon offers this service with its online insurance marketplace.)
 If they’re unable to qualify, they can buy it from the Hawaii Employers’ Mutual Insurance Company (HEMIC), the state’s workers’ compensation insurer of last resort.